timbrel/GitSavvy/docs/status.md

 ## Additional notes

-When opening the status dashboard, GitSavvy attempts to detect the Git repository to display.
+When opening the status dashboard, GitSavvy attempts to detect the Git repository for which information should be displayed.
 This repo is derived from:

 1. the path of the currently open file;
 2. the path of the originating file while in a GitSavvy special view; or